735–737 Japanese smallpox epidemic

-The 735–737 Japanese smallpox epidemic (天平の疫病大流行, Tenpyō no ekibyō dairyūkō) was a major smallpox epidemic that afflicted much of Japan.
+The 735–737 Japanese smallpox epidemic (天平の疫病大流行, Tenpyō no ekibyō dairyūkō) was a smallpox epidemic that afflicted much of Japan.
 Killing approximately one third (around 1 million individuals) of the entire Japanese population, the epidemic had significant social, economic, and religious repercussions throughout the country.

 Origins

 A few decades prior to the outbreak, Japanese court officials had adopted the Chinese policy of reporting disease outbreaks among the general population.
 This recording practice greatly facilitated the identification of smallpox as the disease that afflicted Japan during the years 735–737.